 - In September 2015, world leaders adopted new Sustainable Development Goals (SDGs) to combat poverty and promote a greener, fairer future, replacing the Millennium Development Goals (MDGs), which expired at the end of 2015.

 - The 17 goals and 169 targets were debated by UN member states, civil society and business representatives for three years.
 Implementation of the sustainable development agenda began on 1 January 2016.

-- The UN has estimated that the new goals could cost as much as US$172.5tn over the 15‐year timeframe.
+- The UN has estimated that the new goals could cost as much as US$172.5 trillion over the 15‐year timeframe.

-- SDG 14 recognises that poverty eradication and sustainable development cannot be ended without safeguarding our Ocean and seas.
+- SDG14 recognizes that poverty eradication and sustainable development cannot be ended without safeguarding our Ocean and seas.

 - The targets under the goal reflect common sense.
 Translated into plain English, they are (click here for the full UN text):

-- Reduce the damage caused by Ocean acidification, which results from CO2
+- Reduce the damage caused by Ocean acidification, which results from carbon dioxide (CO2);

-- Improve scientific understanding of the Ocean, to maximise its health and contribution to world economies
+- Improve scientific understanding of the Ocean, to maximize its health and contribution to world economies;

 - The Ocean SDG14 is relevant to many other goals.
 Without a healthy Ocean we won’t be able to: